 As the course progresses, you will deepen your understanding of visual storytelling, commercial practice and creative briefs.
 You will continue to improve your skills in digital image capture while exploring specialist genres such as architecture and panoramic photography.
 You will learn about project development, experiment with digital printing and start building a photographic portfolio of your work.

 Our professional studio is equipped with a full studio lighting suite, Apple Mac computers, scanners, high quality A2 digital printers and professional software, such as Adobe Photoshop, Lightroom, Capture 1 and PtGui.

 What will we cover?

-- Manual camera skills and exposure control
+- Light metering and exposure control

-- Digital image manipulation and editing
+- Digital image capture, traditional processes and image editing

-- Creating print and web portfolios.
+- Showcasing, including print and online portfolios.

 What will I achieve?

 By the end of this course you should be able to...

 - Produce photographs to a good level of technical proficiency